baricai/fend-project-memory-game/README.md

 At the end there's a pop up window specifying that the player has won the game, it's an interactive little window with the help from sweet alert that one of the mentors suggested to use.

+Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

+Prerequisites

+What things you need to install the software and how to install them

+Give examples
+Installing

+A step by step series of examples that tell you how to get a development env running

+Say what the step will be

+Give the example
+And repeat

+until finished
+End with an example of getting some data out of the system or using it for a little demo

+Running the tests

+Explain how to run the automated tests for this system

+Break down into end to end tests

+Explain what these tests test and why

+Give an example
+And coding style tests

+Explain what these tests test and why

+Give an example
+Deployment

+Add additional notes about how to deploy this on a live system

+Built With

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).